-The editorial board of the journal accepts for publication articles reflecting the results of original research in the field of education, pedagogy and linguistics that correspond to a high scientific level and are of value to the scientific community.
+The editorial board of the journal accepts for publication articles reflecting the results of original research in the field of pedagogy, psychology and sociology that correspond to a high scientific level and are of value to the scientific community.
 The percentage of authenticity of the work cannot be less than 75%.

 The authenticity of the works implies that they have not previously been published or posted on the Internet, and at the same time are not sent simultaneously to several publishing houses.
 The authors’ actions are subject to a code of ethics adopted by the editorial board.